If you want your website to be on-trend, bringing in some illustration is the perfect way to keep things looking bang up-to-date.

 It pays to do things properly, though, and to remember that illustration's more than just decoration.
 Adding some flat cartoon figures might make your website layout look nice, but it'll also make your site look the same as about a million others out there; for a site that stands out you'll need to go the extra mile.

 The best use of illustration online can be seen when the designers have clearly put a lot of thought into how it can work with – and even enhance – the site's content or a brand's message.
 Here are six recent examples that have wowed us with their effective use of illustration.
+(See our map illustration guide to create your own gorgeous maps to add to your site.)

 01. Otis Studios